0xd34df00d/lcss/src/text/plugins/plugins-monocle.md

 Monocle is a modular document reader, with support for different file formats via different backends.

-Monocle integrates with the rest of LeechCraft, so, for example, when you click a link to a PDF document in [Poshuku](/plugins-poshuku), it is suggested to be opened by Monocle after it's downloaded.
+Monocle integrates with the rest of LeechCraft, so, for example, navigating to a PDF document in [Poshuku](/plugins-poshuku) automatically suggests opening it in Monocle.

 Features
 --------